jhcook/agentic-rag/docs/openai_assistants_capabilities.md

 ### Option 1: **Replace Local Vector Store with OpenAI Assistants**

 **Pros:**
-- ✅ No need to manage FAISS index
+- ✅ No need to manage a separate index format
 - ✅ No need to run embedding models locally
 - ✅ Automatic citations (better than our current implementation)
 - ✅ Scales to 10,000 files easily